dungthtd9126/write-up-task-1/task4/README.md

 ## Recursive shell

 - This is the final stage after getting shell.
-I need use this techinque because the program's fd 1 and fd 2 are closed
+I need to use this techinque because the program's fd 1 and fd 2 are closed

 - This mean even if i get shell, i cant get anything from the target as it will output nothing